James R. Benn

 James R. Benn (born September 5, 1949) is an American author, best known for the Billy Boyle World War II Mystery Series.

 Personal life

-Benn was born September 5, 1949 in New York City, New York to parents Harold Joseph and Gertrude Ross Benn and grew up in Southington, Connecticut.
-After graduation from Southington High School in 1967 Benn attended the University of Connecticut earning a bachelor's degree.
+Benn was born on September 5, 1949, in New York City, New York to parents Harold Joseph and Gertrude Ross Benn.
+He grew up in Southington, Connecticut.
+After graduation from Southington High School in 1967 Benn attended the University of Connecticut, where he earned a bachelor's degree.
 He also holds a Master of Library Science (MLS) from Southern Connecticut State University.
 From 1969 to 1971 Benn was a VISTA volunteer.

 Benn did not begin his writing career until age fifty.
 Prior to that he served as head of information for the West Hartford Public Schools in West Hartford, Connecticut.
 Benn retired as the director of the Godfrey Memorial Library, a private family history library in Middletown, Connecticut, to write full-time in 2010.
 Benn is married to Deborah Mandel, a psychotherapist.
 They have two sons and seven grandchildren.